Charlotte Mint: Museum

 In 1931, the building was to be demolished to make room for the post office expansion next door.
 A coalition of private citizens acquired the structure from the U.S. Treasury Department in 1933.

 They relocated the structure a few miles east of downtown Charlotte, to the historic neighborhood of Eastover on a plot of land donated by E.C.
 Griffith.
 In 1936, it was dedicated as the Mint Museum of Art, the first art museum in North Carolina.
-On display are thousands of items, along with a complete collection of all gold coins minted at the Charlotte Mint.
+On display are thousands of items, along with a complete collection of all coins minted at the Charlotte Mint.
 The museum also includes a reference library with over 15,000 volumes and a theater featuring lectures and performances.

-Charlotte Mint gold coins range from scarce to extremely rare.
-They are some of the most desired items in numismatics today.
+Charlotte Mint gold coins range from scarce to extremely rare; they are some of the most desired items in numismatics today.